Written by Guest blogger

 By successfully completing the course, not only will you have a postgraduate qualification but also a portfolio of your research achievements that has been built up throughout the course units.
 You can then use this to evidence your journey as a researcher for future career prospects.

-Yes at the moment there is funding available from the National Institute for Health Research (NIHR).
-Pre-doctoral Clinical Academic Fellowship (PCAF) scheme is now open for application.
+Yes there is annual funding available from the National Institute for Health Research (NIHR).

 How can I find out more about the course?

 Please visit one of our Postgraduate Open Days.
-The upcoming dates are Wednesday 11 March and 11 July 2020.
+The upcoming dates are Wednesday 10 March 2021.

 If you have any further questions please don’t hesitate to send me an email.